Oregu/untyped/README.md

 Notes
 -----
 “This final version of appendo illustrates an important principle: unifications should always come before recursive calls, or calls to other “serious” relations.”
-(From WIll Byrd's “Relational Programming in miniKanren: Techniques, Applications, and Implementations.”)
+(From WIll Byrd's “Relational Programming in miniKanren: Techniques, Applications, and Implementations.” (pdf)[http://gradworks.umi.com/3380156.pdf]).